Vatoth/CPE_2016_Lemin/README.md

 ### Introduction

 ```
 The objective of this program is to find the quickest way to make the ants cross over the anthill.
-To do so, each single
-ant need to take the shortest route (and not necessarily the easiest), whithout walking on its peers, and avoiding traffic
+To do so, each single ant need to take the shortest route
-jams.
 ```

 ### Prerequisites